jledun/webRadioPlayer/README.md

 You can also stream web radio directly in your web browser.

-Because I don't know about mplayer on Windows, this project don't support Windows OS for the server.
+Because I don't know about mplayer on Windows, this project doesn't support Windows OS for the server.

 ## Soundcloud API